SimonSays1993/simonmcneil_squareproject/README.md

     - Built using the iPhone X models, also works both in portrait and landscape mode.
     - Kept all branches so can checkout each branch to see which portion of the work was done on a specific branch
     - To demonstrate my experience in UI / UX I chose SwiftUI but would also have been capable in creating project in UIKit progrmatically.
-    - To check the error, and empty response in the following file: simonmcneil_squareprojectApp change the endpoint in the .init
+    - To check the error, and empty response in the following file: simonmcneil_squareprojectApp change the endpoint enum value in the .init